Solid fuels you can and canot burn

 Burning cleaner fuels will help to clean up the air and will play a big part in improving our health.

-Types of fuel that are being phased out
+Types of fuel that have been phased out

-Sales of the most polluting fuels; wet wood and house coal will be phased out in England from 2021 to 2023.
+Sales of the most polluting fuels; wet wood and house coal have been phased out in England between 2021 to 2023.

 Domestic burning on our wood burning stoves and coal fires is a significant source of the more harmful pollutants affecting human health from the air we breathe.
 Tiny particles in the smoke can enter our body including lungs and blood which can lead to breathing problems, asthma attacks and the possibility of more long-term health problems.
 This new law will move householders away from using the most polluting fuels towards cleaner and safer alternatives such as dry wood and manufactured solid fuels.